JPiotr/workingtimetracker/README.md

 ### Mutli user support

 You are a team player?
-A lot of codders, and testers work on Your project? 🙋
+A lot of codders and testers work on Your project? 🙋

-Extension can store working time of every person, and it will load only Your data to the memory.
+Extension can store working time of every person and it will load only Your data to the memory.

 ### Autosave